quangnguyen250306-ui/cisc-121-project/README.md

 The goal is to create an app which someone can use to understand linear search.
 The application is designed to be simple, readable, and informative.

 The algorithm logic is separated from the UI logic to improve clarity.
-This allows users to focus on understanding how linear search works without needing to fully understand the interface implementation.
+This allows users to focus on understanding how linear search works without understanding the interface implementation.

 The user interface displays each step of the algorithm, showing:
 - The index currently being checked
 - The value at that index
 - The result of the comparison

-This makes it clear how linear search scans the list sequentially.
+This makes it clear how linear search scans the list.

 ---